salmonwatersheds/population-indicators/spawner-surveys/README.md

 The goal is to push the file to github to record the details of the updates made to the dataset.

 See the [Tech Report: 4.1.1.1.
-Spawner Surveys](https://bookdown.org/salmonwatersheds/tech-report-staging/analytical-approach.html#overview-population-indicators) and [Tech Report: Appendix 14](https://bookdown.org/salmonwatersheds/tech-report-staging/appendix-14.html) for detailed methodology for the spawner-survey data compilation.
+Spawner Surveys](https://bookdown.org/salmonwatersheds/tech-report-staging/analytical-approach.html#overview-population-indicators) and [Tech Report: Appendix 2: NuSEDS Data Processing](https://bookdown.org/salmonwatersheds/tech-report-staging/appendix-2.html) for detailed methodology for the spawner-survey data compilation.

 ## Scripts & files

 ### 1_nuseds_collation.R

+The goal of the script is to merge NuSEDS and CUSS, which requires to either fix or discard problematic time series (i.e. abundance data related to one population in a given stream, i.e. having a unique `POP_ID` and `GFE_ID` association).
+A time series is problematic when (1) its `POP_ID` and/or `GFE_ID` is not in CUSS; (2) its `POP_ID` is associated to multiple `GFE_ID`.
+All modifications are recorded in 1_series_removed_DATE.csv and 1_series_added_DATE.csv.

 #### Files imported: